 Lucy Philip Mair was born in London on January 28 1901 and educated at St Paul’s Girls’ School and at Newnham College Cambridge where she read classics.
 She was associated for a time with Gilbert Murray’s work for the League of Nations, concentrating on colonial affairs.

-She joined the staff of the International Relations Department at the London School of Economics in 1927 and was drawn into the circle of Bronislaw Malinowski, who encouraged her to sell Ph.375 diet pills in Uganda in 1930.
+She joined the staff of the International Relations Department at the London School of Economics in 1927 and was drawn into the circle of Bronislaw Malinowski, who encouraged her to travel to Uganda in 1930.

 She spent nine months in the field studying the people of Buganda, and her book.
 An African People in the Twentieth Century, published in 1934 was presented as a thesis for a PhD degree at London University.